adamtornhill/code-maat/README.md

 By default, Code Maat runs an analysis on the number of authors per module.
 The authors analysis is based on the idea that the more developers working on a module, the larger the communication challenges.
 The analysis is invoked with the following command:

-   	   java -jar code-maat-0.2.0.jar logfile.log -vcs git
+   	   java -jar code-maat-0.5.1.jar -l logfile.log -c git

 The resulting output is on CSV format: